Designing Claude Connector Tools: Schemas, Descriptions, and Patterns for Reliable Tool Calls (May 2026)

 How Claude Selects Tools

-- The tool name (e.g.,
+- The tool name, such as

-A bad description:
+A weak description:

 export const tool: AppToolConfig = {